Carbon-Oxygen Phase Separation in MESA White Dwarf Models

 For more massive C/O WDs, the delays become more similar due to an overall decreasing trend of the delays with mass for the 50/50 C/O models.
-For the models descended from prior stellar evolution calculations, the cooling delays from our MESA models are fairly comparable to other codes that use more modern phase diagrams, such as the LPCODE models of \cite{Althaus2012}.

 Figure~\ref{fig:LumTracks} provides more detailed evolutionary tracks demonstrating the accumulation of the phase separation cooling delay for $0.6\,M_\odot$ and $1.0\,M_\odot$ models.
 The upper panels show delays for models with C/O compositions from evolutionary calculations, while the lower panels show models with 50/50 C/O interiors.
 The $1.0\,M_\odot$ models appear to continue accumulating a small amount of cooling delay even at very low luminosities, but this delay is not due to ongoing phase separation.
 It is rather due to phase separation having adjusted the interior composition profile enough that fully crystallized WD models simply have slightly different thermodynamics and cooling rates even after phase separation has completed.